What Is the New Car Loan Interest Deduction and Do You Qualify?

 The deduction applies only to personal use vehicles.
 If you use the vehicle primarily for business, you can't claim this deduction.

 You might be able to deduct the business portion of vehicle expenses through normal business deduction rules.
-But the new personal vehicle loan interest deduction doesn't apply to business vehicles.
+But the new personal car loan interest deduction doesn't apply to business vehicles.

 Overstating Interest Paid